teamwolfbytes/fitstart/doc/technical-doc/resolving-subcommands.md

 simple `case`.
 The answer is that dealing with a `case` would not be so simple when the number of commands grow into a very large amount.
-Each function only existing the function's parent is (at least I feel is) more wieldy than a potentially hundreds of lines long `case.`
+Each function only existing the function's parent is (at least I feel is) more wieldy than a potentially hundreds of lines long `case` statement.

 A few definitions before we start: